tp-net/tp-net.github.io/ytpn/docs/EVENT_CARDS.md

 - **CompactEventCard**: Optimized for lists and dense layouts
 - **StandardEventCard**: Balanced layout for main content areas
 - **FeaturedEventCard**: Premium layout for hero sections and highlights
+- **ShareButton**: Reusable share button with dropdown menu for all sharing options

 ### Event Types